turtlesec-no/turtlesec-no.github.io/_posts/2021-12-07-mod-cpp-intermediate.md

 ### More advanced topics

-Mod(C++) Intermediate is a two day training course.
+Mod(C++) Intermediate is a two-day training course.
 It is ideal for people who have some C++ experience or that have taken Mod(C++) Fundamentals.
 Taken together these two courses will give a good foundation for a modern C++ programmer.